Hike the Austrian Alps in Tyrol – Summer in Tuxertal (Zillertal) Mountains

 When arriving at the end of the paved road at 1,500 metres in altitude, you will find yourself at the foot of the Hintertux ski resort.
 The 3250-metre high Hintertux Glacier can be viewed atop the mountain, and this is the only ski resort in Austria with a full year season.

-This explains why the cable cars here are so popular, also in summer – beyond the obvious hiking options, there are also quite unique summer skiing and snowboarding opportunities, a panoramic terrace, as well as an ice palace (Nature’s Ice Palace) for winter sport enthusiasts.
+That explains why the cable cars here are so popular, also in summer.
+Beyond the immediate hiking options, there are unique summer skiing and snowboarding opportunities, a panoramic terrace, and an ice palace (Nature’s Ice Palace) for winter sports enthusiasts.

 A landmark in Hintertux is the beautiful Maria Himmelfahrt Church, erected in 1952.
 It replaced the former Dr Engelbert Dolfuss Memorial Church which was bombed in 1941.

-Above Hintertux there are also spectacular hiking routes which will take you past impressive waterfalls (for instance the Schleierwasserfall), flowering meadows, green alpine pastures, surprising caves (the Spannagel Cave – an underground experience providing insight into the glacier region, featuring magnificent stalagmites and stalacites) and gorgeous canyons.
+Above Hintertux, there are also spectacular hiking routes which will take you past impressive waterfalls (for instance, the Schleierwasserfall), flowering meadows, green alpine pastures, surprising caves (the Spannagel Cave – an underground experience providing insight into the glacier region, featuring magnificent stalagmites and stalactites) and gorgeous canyons.

 Tuxer-Joch-Haus, Hintertux | Photo: Travel In Culture

-One of the spectacular hikes up here is a 3-hour round trip using the first section of the Hintertux Gletscherbahn up to Sommerbergalm (or a 4.5 hour trip if you hike all the way up from Hintertux) – reaching the Tuxer-Joch-Haus, an alpine hut where you can have a meal served and a well-deserved rest at the same time as enjoying magnificent views of the glacier.
-It is a spectacular itinerary passing both the Schleierwasserfall, alpine pastures with cows – and even a good chance to watch marmots playing around.
+One of the spectacular hikes up here is a 3-hour round trip using the first section of the Hintertux Gletscherbahn up to Sommerbergalm (or a 4.5-hour trip if you hike all the way up from Hintertux) – reaching the alpine hut Tuxer-Joch-Haus.
+Here, you can have a meal and a well-deserved rest while enjoying a magnificent view of the glacier.
+It is a spectacular itinerary passing the Schleierwasserfall and alpine pastures with cows – and even provides a chance to watch marmots playing around.

-In Hintertux you will also find Europe’s highest located thermal sources at 1494 m – which were already mentioned around 1600 AD.
-Today it belongs to the Badhotel Kirchler.
+In Hintertux, you will also find Europe’s highest-located thermal sources at 1494 m, already mentioned around 1600 AD.
+Today, it belongs to the Badhotel Kirchler.

 Read next: Exploring Vienna in 24 Hours and Salzburg – See Mozart’s Birthplace